CW is Music

 Activities

-Weekly On-Air Meetings and NETs, Club Contests, QSO Parties, Awarding, Online Lessons and Homebrewing Kits.
+Weekly On-Air Meetings and NETs, Club Contests, QSO Parties, Awarding, Online Lessons and distributing some kits and goods.
+Details: https://groups.io/g/A1CLUB

 Information

 A1CLUB is a community of members who are interested in CW (Morse Code) communication and no membership fee is required.
-CW veterans and beginners are all welcome to enjoy all A1CLUB CW activities.
+CW proficient and beginners are all welcome to enjoy all A1CLUB CW activities.

 On-Air